richardsolomou/next-safe-route/README.md

   });
 ```

-To define a route handler in Next.js, import and use the `createSafeRoute` function to create it.
+To define a route handler in Next.js:

-You can then chain the `params`, `query`, and `body` methods to define the validation schema for the request parameters, query strings, and request body, respectively.
-Finally, use the `handler` method to define the route handler function.

-Your new handler will now automatically validate the request parameters, query strings, and request body, and provide type-safe access to them in the handler function.
+1. Import `createSafeRoute` and your validation library (e.g., `zod`).
+2. Define validation schemas for params, query, and body as needed.
+3. Use `createSafeRoute()` to create a route handler, chaining `params`, `query`, and `body` methods.
+4. Implement your handler function, accessing validated and type-safe params, query, and body through `context`.

 ## Tests